 In DTC patients with lower titer TgAbs, Tg-IRMA is still a reliable and useful tumor marker.
 In DTC patients with potentially interfering TgAbs, Tg-IRMA values decreased due to TgAb interference.

-Chantal A. Lebbink, Thera P Links, Agnieszka Czarniecka, Renuka P Dias, Rossella Elisei, Louise Izatt, Heiko Krude, Kerstin Lorenz, Markus Luster, Kate Newbold, Arnoldo Piccardo, Manuel Sorinho-Simoes, Toru Takano, A. S. Paul van Trotsenburg, Frederik A Verburg, and Hanneke M van Santen
+Chantal A Lebbink, Thera P Links, Agnieszka Czarniecka, Renuka P Dias, Rossella Elisei, Louise Izatt, Heiko Krude, Kerstin Lorenz, Markus Luster, Kate Newbold, Arnoldo Piccardo, Manuel Sobrinho-Simões, Toru Takano, A S Paul van Trotsenburg, Frederik A Verburg, and Hanneke M van Santen

-At present no European recommendations for the management of pediatric thyroid nodules and differentiated thyroid carcinoma (DTC) exist.
+At present, no European recommendations for the management of pediatric thyroid nodules and differentiated thyroid carcinoma (DTC) exist.
 Differences in clinical, molecular, and pathological characteristics between pediatric and adult DTC emphasize the need for specific recommendations for the pediatric population.
-An expert panel was instituted by the executive committee of the European Thyroid Association (ETA) including an international community of experts from a variety of disciplines including pediatric and adult endocrinology, pathology, endocrine surgery, nuclear medicine, clinical genetics, and oncology.
-The American Thyroid Association (ATA) pediatric guideline 2015 was used as framework for the present guideline.
+An expert panel was instituted by the executive committee of the European Thyroid Association including an international community of experts from a variety of disciplines including pediatric and adult endocrinology, pathology, endocrine surgery, nuclear medicine, clinical genetics, and oncology.
+The 2015 American Thyroid Association Pediatric Guideline was used as framework for the present guideline.
 Areas of discordance were identified, and clinical questions were formulated.
-The expert panel members discussed the evidence and formulated recommendations based upon the latest evidence and expert opinion.
+The expert panel members discussed the evidence and formulated recommendations based on the latest evidence and expert opinion.
 Children with a thyroid nodule or DTC require expert care in an experienced center.
-The present guideline provides guidance for healthcare professionals to make well-considered decisions together with patients and parents regarding diagnostics, treatment and follow-up of pediatric thyroid nodules and DTC.
+The present guideline provides guidance for healthcare professionals to make well-considered decisions together with patients and parents regarding diagnosis, treatment, and follow-up of pediatric thyroid nodules and DTC.